prendradjaja/advent-of-code-2024/README.md

   - Q: How do you use these types with `printf()`?
 A: With macros like `PRIu64`, e.g. `printf("%" PRIu64 "\n", answer)`
   - Q: What's the difference between `stdint.h` and `inttypes.h`?
     - A: https://stackoverflow.com/questions/7597025/difference-between-stdint-h-and-inttypes-h

+Day 25: [25a]
+- Reading a file with a variable number of "paragraphs"

 [c template]: ./c_template/s.c